bugthesystem/vscode-open-in-github/README.md

 ![copy](screenshots/copy.png?raw=true "Copy function")

-(The URL for Github will also include line ranges if there are lines selected in the editor)
+(The URL for GitHub will also include line ranges if there are lines selected in the editor)

 Press <kbd>F1</kbd> and type `Open Pull Request`.